 Choose your ChMS to find some additional tips for importing.

-- Some churches have said it took 2-3 weeks to get data from FellowshipOne, so make sure to request that data as far in advance as possible; however, others said to download either the X9400 or the P9400 v3.2 report, which has all the necessary database information.
+- It could take 2-3 weeks to get data from FellowshipOne, so make sure to request that data in advance.
+You can also download either the X9400 or the P9400 v3.2report, which has all the necessary database information.

 - Don't worry about the